 When playing as Tails, the station doors are misplaced, which looks awkward and makes some Z fighting visible in their upper segment.
 This doesn’t happen in the Dreamcast version:

-Another minor bug causes Sonic’s shadow to be overlapped by the crosswalk texture, and is hilariously shown off in the manual too for the Gamecube version:
+Another minor bug causes Sonic’s shadow to be overlapped by the crosswalk texture.
+Funnily enough this bug is shown off in the manual for the Gamecube version.

 The issue with this redesign is that the “Station Square Books” sign has a low resolution texture that stands out when placed next to the sharp-looking posters: